7 ways to earn a credit card sign-up bonus without leaving the house

 There are, however, a number of very important things to consider before making any bookings at this time.

 First, think carefully about the region that you’re wanting to travel to and about the complexity of the trip you build.
 A very complex trip will require far more unravelling if global issues continue.
 Now is the time to keep it simple!
 Second, it’s best to book as far in advance as possible.
-Since the world is unlikely to return to normal in the next couple of weeks or months, I would only be thinking about travel in autumn and beyond.
 Third, only book tickets that you are able to cancel without paying fees.

 Related: Is my airline waiving change fees?

 Finally, think about the stability of the company you are booking with.
-You might be in trouble if the airline, hotel or third-party service doesn’t make it through the next few months.
 If there is any concern when it comes to package holidays, protect yourself by ensuring the company you book with is ATOL protected.

 Pre-paying insurance, utilities or other regular expenses